ZeinabBa/Comparison-Persistent-Storage/README.md

 **<span style="color:red">SUPPER IMPORTANT NOTE:</span>** When defining a Leader or a failure you must use "x1" as the first element

-Here is a screenshot of running program and when it's run:
+Here is a screenshot of the input file for Centralized Design:

 ![CLI_and_Program_RUN](https://github.com/ZeinabBa/Persistent-Storage-Simulation/blob/main/Pictures/Program%20Run.jpg?raw=true)